 Many times I have been fishing with a friend, using very similar lures and I’ve come up trumps, a big donut, zero fish caught, whereas my friend has caught fish nearly every cast.
 Here are a collection of hints and tips which hopefully with increase your hookup rates and land more fish.

 Preparation is the key to success in many cases including fishing.
-Before you even hit the water be sure to check all your gear including reels, tackle, rods etc and if going boating, ensure your battery in working, fuel tank full and run the boat motor before you even get to the ramp.
+Before you even hit the water be sure to check all your gear including baitcasting or spinning reels, tackle, rods, etc, and if going boating, ensure your battery is working, fuel tank full and run the boat motor or trolling motor before you even get to the ramp.
 There is nothing worse than being at the ramp and either the boat won’t start, or you have forgotten a rod or other gear.
 Regular maintenance of your gear after every fishing trip will ensure for smooth fishing the next time you go out.
 Make sure you wash your gear properly and you can even go as far as checking your knots and leader so you spend less time rigging up and more time fishing next time you go out.

 Decide on your target species

-To increase your chances of catching fish, first decide on what species you want to catch.
+To increase your chances of catching fish, first, decide on what species you want to catch.
 This will help with your tackle and bait/lure selection.
 It’s no point fishing offshore with light tackle and worms for bait if you want to catch a tuna.
-Research your target fish and adjust your gear selection for optimal results.
+Research your target fish and adjust your gear selection for optimal results, for bass for example, you can buy actual bass lures designed for that species.
 If you focus your efforts on just one or two species rather than a broad “catch all” approach your next fishing adventure will be far more effective.

 Do your homework